 - Fractals of the Mists: The rabid ascended rings are Khilbron’s Phylactery and Ouroboros Loop.
 In fractals, they can be obtained through the chest or tokens from the fractal level 10 and higher daily quests.
 For more information on fractals and the fractal daily quests, check out my in-depth guide.

-The full set of Superior Rune of the Nightmare is, in my opinion, the best option.
-With the best food available, it allows fear from Doom (Death Shroud No. 3) and Reaper’s Mark (Staff No. 5) to tick twice, while increasing the duration of all other conditions.
+In structured PvP, the full set of Superior Rune of the Nightmare is the best option.
+It provides a decent all-around damage boost with extra condition damage and condition duration.
 The full set also provides a 5-percent chance to automatically fear any melee or ranged attacker, which does damage through Terror and provides a small survivability boost.

 Unfortunately, my build is stuck with the rare-quality Crest of the Rabid to maximize condition damage through condition damage, precision, and toughness.
 Like stated earlier, Exquisite Coral Jewels are also viable for condition damage, power, and precision, but it provides less condition damage overall.

-For the scepter and staff, Superior Sigil of Earth is standard.
+For the scepter, Superior Sigil of Earth is standard.
 It gives critical hits a 60 percent chance to apply a stack of bleed for 5 seconds default.
 This is a huge part of the build, and it’s why condition necromancers want precision.

 World vs. world laurel merchants sell infusions with stats and bonuses against world vs. world guards and lords at the cost of 5 laurel tokens and 125 Badges of Honor.
 Get the Malign WvW Infusion, which gives condition damage, for offensive slots and the Resilient WvW Infusion, which gives toughness, for defensive slots.
 Laurel tokens are gained from daily and monthly achievements, and badges of honor are obtained from world vs. world kills and jumping puzzles.